Distributional Off-Policy Evaluation for Slate Recommendations: Slate Universal Off-Policy Evaluation

 \begin{restatable}{theorem}{mainresult} Let $R$ be a real-valued random variable that denotes the slate reward and admits an additive decomposition of its conditional cumulative distribution $F_R(\nu)$ (Assumption \ref{ass:additive_cdf}).
 Under a factored $\mu$ and Assumption \ref{ass:additive_cdf}, \end{restatable} Thus, a weighted expectation of the indicator function, with weights given by $G$, gives the target CDF.
 Based on this result, we propose the following sample estimator for $F^\pi(\nu)$ that uses data $D_n \sim \mu$,

 This estimator, called \textit{slate universal off-policy estimator} (SUnO) is outlined in Algorithm \ref{alg:suno}.
 In the following result, we establish that SUnO leverages the additive structure in Assumption \ref{ass:additive_cdf} to obtain an unbiased and pointwise consistent estimate of the CDF of the target policy.
-Kindly refer to the Appendix for the proofs of both results. \begin{restatable}{theorem}{unbiasedestimator} Under Assumption \ref{ass:additive_cdf}, $\hat{F}^\pi_n(\nu)$ is an unbiased and pointwise consistent estimator of $F^\pi(\nu)$. \end{restatable}
+The proofs of both results may be found in the Appendix. \begin{restatable}{theorem}{unbiasedestimator} Under Assumption \ref{ass:additive_cdf}, $\hat{F}^\pi_n(\nu)$ is an unbiased and pointwise consistent estimator of $F^\pi(\nu)$. \end{restatable}

 It is important to note that analogous to \citet{swaminathan2017off} our estimator does \emph{not} require knowledge of the specific functions ($\psi_k$'s) in the decomposition of the conditional CDF in Assumption \ref{ass:additive_cdf}; it only assumes the \emph{existence} of a set of such latent functions, and a corresponding additive decomposition of the conditional CDF, to attain unbiased estimation.
 Even in cases where the assumption is not satisfied, our method (Algorithm \ref{alg:suno}) performs robustly, as we demonstrate in our experiments.